-If you are thinking about moving into the Compliance sector and need help with finding your next career move, Rutherford will gladly support you in your journey.
-From our Free CV Format for Legal and Compliance specialists to our Consultants’ extensive knowledge of the recruitment industry within the space, we are here to assist you no matter what your needs are.
+If you are thinking about moving into the Compliance sector and need help with finding your next career move, Rutherford's compliance recruitment team will gladly support you in your journey.
+From our Free CV Format for Legal and Compliance specialists to our Consultants’ extensive knowledge of the compliance recruitment industry within the financial services space, we are here to assist you no matter what your needs are.